Welcome

 Overview

-• We introduce token identifiability as a framework for understanding how Gaussian noise corrupts discrete data.
+• Token identifiability explains how Gaussian noise corrupts discrete data.

 NeurIPS 2025